List of Coronation Street characters introduced in 1989: Nigel Ridley

+Jean Casey

+Jean Casey, played by Mary Cunningham, was the wife of Tom and mother of Mark.
+Her husband owned Casey's Autos and when he was not able to run his business, she knew enough about the trade to be able to run it herself.
+She first appears in June 1989 when she tries to convince garage manager, Kevin Webster not to encourage Mark's interest in banger racing.
+She last appeared at Mark's 21st birthday party when Tom gave him the garage as a birthday present, which he ends up driving into the ground by the end of 1991 due to his lack of experience in running a business.

 Wendy Crozier

 Wendy Papadopoulos (also Crozier), played by Roberta Kerr, made her first screen appearance on 28 June 1989.
 Wendy worked for the council and had an affair with Ken Barlow (William Roache), which led to his divorce from his wife, Deirdre (Anne Kirkbride).

 When Mervyn Watson joined Coronation Street as their new producer, he felt that the serial "needed gee-ing up slightly" and set about making changes.
 He implemented many fast-paced stories, including Wendy and Ken's affair.
 The storyline began in September 1989, when Wendy is fired from her job at the Town Hall after she leaks information to Ken.
 He subsequently offers Wendy a job working for his newspaper the Recorder.
 By October the pair had begun an affair.
 Kirkbride told Daran Little in his book The Coronation Street Story that she and Roache were upset by the storyline because it ruined their routine.
 Roache said that he had a hard time understanding why Ken would be unfaithful again.
 Wendy and Ken's relationship failed and he attempted to reunite with Deirdre.
 Wendy departed on 7 May 1990.

 On 13 July 2012, it was announced Kerr had reprised her role and Wendy would be returning to Coronation Street later in the year.
 Wendy reappears again as a potential governor for Bessie Street Primary School and she discovers she is up against Ken for the role.
 The former couple get reacquainted, but Ken decides to keep Wendy a secret from Deirdre.
 Of Wendy's return, series producer Phil Collinson stated "Ken's affair with Wendy was one of Coronation Street's defining stories during the 1980s.
 Viewers were on the edge of their seats as they watched the disintegration of The Barlows' marriage and over 20 years later I hope they will be again.
 I'm delighted to welcome Roberta back as Wendy and can assure viewers that her reunion with Ken will be one of many must-see storylines this summer" Wendy returned on 24 September 2012.